vermonte-network/VersionMirrorer/README.md

 Usage:
 launch the jar by using java -jar VersionMirrorer-v1.0.4.jar command.
 It's gonna mirror every version at the first run, so be patient.

+Maintained by Moresteck & DireMaster

+(Project made for Omniarchive)